Prince Kallon

-Prince Patrick Kallon (born 3 February 2002) is an Indonesian professional footballer who plays as a winger for Super League club Persijap Jepara on loan from PSM Makassar.
+Prince Patrick Kallon (born 3 February 2002) is an Indonesian professional footballer who plays as a winger for Championship club Persiba Balikpapan.

 Club career

 PSM Makassar

 He signed for PSM Makassar in 2021.
 He made his professional debut on 18 January 2022 in a match against Persik Kediri, coming on as a substitute for Rizky Eka Pratama in the 66th minute.

 Loan to Dewa United

 Kallon signed a season-long loan deal with Dewa United for the 2022–23 Liga I season.